SharmaNishant485/Bhojankart/README.md

 # bhojankart

-A new Flutter project.
-<p>BhojanKart is a food delivery app that I'am building as a learning project to explore Flutter and improve my mobile app devloopment skills.
-The concept is based on connecting users with affordable, home-cooked meals from local vendors and tiffin services.</p>
+BhojanKart is a food delivery app that I'am building as a learning project to explore Flutter and improve my mobile app devloopment skills.
+The concept is based on connecting users with affordable, home-cooked meals from local vendors and tiffin services.

 ## Getting Started